Oksana Rasulova

 Oksana Rasulova (Oksana Rəsulova; born 19 December 1982) is an Azerbaijani dancer, choreographer and actress.
 She is an Indian classical dancer, including Bharatanatyam.

 Early life

 Rasulova was born in Shabran, Azerbaijani SSR.
 In her childhood, she moved with her family to Russia, where she started to learn Bharata Natyam.

 Career

-In 2001, she created "Chandra Muthi" dance group and started to work as choreographer.
+In 2001, she created "Chandra Muthi" dance group and started to work as a choreographer.

 In 2014, she was featured and won Zee TV's India's Best Cinestars Ki Khoj, a talent show for aspiring actors.
-She was often compared for her striking resemblance to the Indian actress Preity Zinta.
+She was often compared, for her striking resemblance, to the Indian actress Preity Zinta.
 And also won it along with Syed Mamoon in season 3.
 In the same year, she was awarded "Goddess of dance" statuette prize by Indian Embassy in Azerbaijan.

 Personal life

-She speaks fluent Hindi, along with her native Azerbaijani and Russian.
+She speaks fluent along with her native Azerbaijani and Russian.